-1. The stock market always recovers
+1. The market is resilient

-2. Consider your goals
+2. You have goals

-3. It's a great time to buy
+3. Market downturns are great times to buy

 On those days when the stock market takes a beating, don't think about what you're losing.
 Instead, focus on what you could be buying.
 A market plunge or "correction" makes stocks cheaper.

 Don't be afraid of taking on new investments whenever the overall market goes into the tank.
 But that doesn't mean you should go all-in on any one stock, Professor Lee warns.